shaheeramin/CloudOps-Notes/Notes.md

 ```
 st2 run digitalocean.sunset_workflow hosts=nyc3node4148,nyc3node4135 tower_username="${LDAP_USERNAME}" tower_password="${LDAP_PASSWORD}" jira_ticket=OPS-34167 --async
 ```
+If secure erase is not needed, you can remove from chef and delete from alpha

 ## Traceroute

 To run a traceroute against the mentioned IP for 100 packets with details (may need mtr utlity if not installed locally or on nodes)